Last updated on August 18, 2017

 Note: Priority is not an option when Within Open Auction is selected from the Deal Type dropdown.

 Under Flight DatesAn interval that specifies the maximum life span of a line item.
 If its impression goal is met before the end of the flight, the line item becomes unavailable.
-Flight dates must fall within order dates., select start and end dates to set the interval during which the deal ID is valid.
+Flight dates must fall within order dates., choose Now to make the deal ID valid after it has been created.
 Choose Specific to set a start date in the future.
+Optionally, you can select an end date for the deal ID.

 From the Deal Source dropdown, select the source of the deal.